atharva-codes/VIDVATTA/README.md

 Server started on port 3000
 ```

-- To use MongoDB with Mongoose locally, do this:
+- To use MongoDB with Mongoose locally, do this in `app.js`:
 ```
 mongoose.connect("mongodb://localhost:27017/blogDB", {useNewUrlParser: true});
 ```